U.S. Department of Commerce Invests to Make Critical Infrastructure Improvements Needed to Serve a Growing Industry in Grenada County, Mississippi

-This project was made possible by the regional planning efforts led by the North Central Planning and Development District (NCPDD).
-EDA funds NCPDD to bring together the public and private sectors to create an economic development roadmap to strengthen the regional economy, support private capital investment and create jobs.
+This investment will construct infrastructure improvements including lighting, water and sewer lines, an access road, and storm drainage to support the expansion of a logistics firm in the 1,100-acre industrial park.
+This project was made possible by the regional planning efforts led by the North Central Mississippi Planning and Development District.
+EDA funds North Central Mississippi Planning and Development District to help bring together the public and private sectors to create an economic development roadmap to strengthen the regional economy, support private capital investment and create jobs.

 About the U.S. Economic Development Administration (www.eda.gov)